josbeir/cakephp-docs-md/docs/5/en/views/json-and-xml-views.md

----
-title: JSON and XML views
-keywords: "json,xml,presentation layer,view,ajax,logic,syntax,templates,cakephp"
----

 # JSON and XML views

-The `JsonView` and `XmlView` integration with CakePHP's [controller-viewclasses](../controllers.md#controller-viewclasses) features and  let you create JSON and XML responses.
+The `JsonView` and `XmlView` integration with CakePHP's [controller-viewclasses](#controller-viewclasses) features and let you create JSON and XML responses.

 These view classes are most commonly used alongside `Cake\Controller\Controller::viewClasses()`.